 * the Later Series took over.

-These events are discussed further under each Series; links at top of this page.
+These events are discussed further under each separate Series; links at top of this page.

 A set of four photographs dated October 1950 shows many Later Series shapes.
-Every shape comes from the beginning of the Later Series, ie before the onset of wartime regulations, within the number range 1 - 69.
-No shape introduced afterwards is shown, not even those that are relatively common.
-Some 1 - 69 shapes are missing too, interestingly including every number for which no example has yet been found for this catalogue.
+Every shape comes from the beginning of the Later Series, ie before the onset of wartime regulations, within the number range 1 to 69.
+Curiously no shape introduced afterwards is shown, not even those that are relatively common.
+Certain 1 to 69 shapes are missing too, including every number for which no example has yet been found for this catalogue.

 Although these photographs don't really add new conclusions to the dating story presented here, they are consistent with the story and do at least provide a firm documented date.